2 + 1

 [1] 9

-Operations such as addition, subtraction, multiplication and so on, are easy to execute in R. The arithmetic operators are given below:
+Operations such as addition, subtraction, multiplication and so on, are easy to execute in R. The arithmetic operators are given below, they are the same as symbols used in elementary mathematics with only few changes:

 Operator | Definition |